jingweimo/tf-keras-yolo/image-data/README.md

 # README
-The image data is partitioned into train, test and valiation
+The image data is partitioned into train, test and validation

 East folder contains the images, an object class file (.txt) and an boundibg box annotation file